Freelancing is on the rise, and for a good reason. And why not?

 You can easily manage your work from wherever you want.
 It can be your house, cafeteria, park, or even on vacations, as long as you have access to a computer, laptop, or smartphone.

 It provides you the greater flexibility of operating from any place while telecommuting and skipping rush hour traffic.

-While searching for foreign language specialists, several businesses often look outside their organization, where the costs are cheaper with no long-term string attached.
+While searching for foreign language specialists, several businesses often look outside their organization.
+The costs are cheaper with no long-term strings attached.

 That’s why most companies are more frequently outsourcing assignments to freelancers instead of hiring full-time workers for a one-off project.

 By doing this, firms save funds on employee salaries, perks, and office expenses.

 As a self-employed, you may not need to spend on brick and mortar space.
 Working from home can save you lots of money on transportation you’d be using to commute.

 In most cases, as a full-time employee, you cannot work in various companies simultaneously as you fancy.

 Either your company won’t allow it, or you might not get enough time to meet the commitment.